-Long-Dormant Wallets Tied to $2B PlusToken China Ponzi Moves 2.8K Ether
+Wallets Tied to $4B PlusToken China Ponzi Move 2.8K Ether

 In November 2020, Chinese authorities seized almost $4 billion worth of various tokens.

-- Hundreds of wallets linked to the seized $4.2 billion PlusToken Ponzi scheme have begun moving thousands of ether (ETH), raising concerns about potential market pressure.
+- Wallets linked to the seized $4.2 billion PlusToken Ponzi scheme have begun moving thousands of ether (ETH), raising concerns about potential market pressure.

 - The movement of funds, totaling approximately 2,800 ETH, was tracked from dormant wallets to a single wallet, with the origin traced back to a wallet involved in a $2 billion seizure in 2020.

-“Hundreds of wallets” tied to funds seized from the $4.2 billion PlusToken Ponzi scheme started moving thousands of ether (ETH) on Wednesday, creating chatter about more looming sell pressure among crypto market participants on X.
+Wallets tied to funds seized from the $4.2 billion PlusToken Ponzi scheme started moving thousands of ether (ETH) on Wednesday, creating chatter about more looming sell pressure among crypto market participants on X.

 On-chain data shows over 2,800 ETH from various wallets linked to the seized wallet were today placed in a single wallet “0xf46847fa42fd9dd52737f3d25b8659cceba80eeb.”

-Note: CORRECTION (Aug.
-7, 13:47 UTC): Corrects headline figure to $4 billion.
-An earlier version of this story had it as $2 billion.
-CORRECTION (Aug.
-7: 16:36 UTC): Removes reference to LookonChain tweet that has since been deleted.